GGoetzelmann/cv_ws_2023/sessions/4 - Image Classification/Deepdetect - Installation and Usage.md

 For detailed information see [Quick start with DeepDetect Server](https://www.deepdetect.com/quickstart-server)

+NOTE: The information in this notebook is not so much meant as an exercise, because training takes up too much time.
+However, it documents the steps you have to take after you have successfully finished the installation instructions in session 3 in case you have labels for transfer learning

 ## Docker

 ### prerequisites

 - Docker installation
 - docker virtualization with GPU support in case of gpu
+- you need to provide a folder with folders of different labels (at least two)

 WARNING: Even then, training will take quite some time, at least a few hours.